Aktharmiah/teamaker/README.md

-# LiveMore Python/Django Task
+# LiveMore React/Django Task

-The test is to create a small web based app that uses Django or an API using Django Rest Framework and a Javascript Framework.
+The test is to create a small web based app that uses an API using Django Rest Framework and a Javascript Framework.
 Regularly commit to the repo and write tests.

 ## Requirements - Tea making selection
 Produce a web application that has a team with a list of members.
 Each member of the team must have a skill level of either junior, intermediate or senior.
 The application must allow the user to randomly select the next team member to make the tea during a working day.
 The tea making selection algorithm must use these rules.